uio-cels/OffsetBasedGraph/docs/index.rst

 Example using GRCh38
 =============================================
-This example assumes that you have clone the repository (see Installation) and that you are positioned in the examples directory.
+This example assumes that you have cloned the repository (see Installation) and that you are positioned in the examples directory.

 Included in the package are some utility functions that makes it